 Highlights: Cooking demonstration, loop ride on the 'Colli Bolognesi'

-Learn a few secrets from local artisans this morning at a special cooking demonstration.
+You have an optional cooking demonstration this morning, where you will learn a few secrets from local artisans.
 You'll have time in the afternoon for a short loop ride that takes you on the hills south of Bologna, where Partisans were fighting during the Second World War.
 Daily Mileage: 25-45 km (16-28 mi)

 Ride to Modena